jason990420/PySimpleGUI-Projects/README.md

    It help us to find what arguments to use in class or function quickly.
    If document string exists, there will be also document string shown for each class and each function.

+   Right button of mouse to rename, delete or move tag when mouse on tag.

 ![Screen Picture](https://github.com/jason990420/PySimpleGUI-Projects/blob/master/pictures/Document%20String%20for%20Python%20Library.jpg)

 ## 2. File Manager<br>